 - Almadena Fort – ruins of an old fort on the top of the cliffs with fantastic views

-- Almadena Beach is a long sandy beach surrounded by the cliffs
+- Almadena Beach is a long sandy beach surrounded by cliffs

 - Praia das Cabanas Velhas is a small hidden beach with a restaurant